Gauging tensor networks with belief propagation

-Form the closed, norm network of the TNS. \item Initialize the belief propagation message tensors of the norm network to arbitrary positive definite matrices \item Perform an iteration: \begin{itemize} \item Do a single update of each message tensor via Eq. (\ref{Eq:BPEquation}). \item Gauge the TNS with the resulting message tensors via Eqs. (\ref{Eq:MessageTensorSVD}), (\ref{Eq:GammaV}) and (\ref{Eq:LambdaV}), yielding local tensors $\{\Gamma_{v}\}$ and bond tensors $\{\Lambda_{e}\}$. \item Move to the symmetric gauge by absorbing the bond tensors via Eq. (\ref{Eq:SymmetricTensorDefinition}), yielding a new set of local tensors $\{S_{v}\}$. \item Assign the message tensors to the bond matrices found from gauging i.e. $M_{e} = M_{\bar{e}} = \Lambda_{e}$. \end{itemize} \item Repeatedly perform iterations until the designated stopping criteria is reached. \end{itemize} \end{framed}
+Form the closed, norm network of the TNS. \item Initialize the belief propagation message tensors of the norm network to arbitrary positive definite matrices --- in our implementation we initialize them to identity matrices. \item Perform an iteration: \begin{itemize} \item Do a single update of each message tensor via Eq. (\ref{Eq:BPEquation}). \item Gauge the TNS with the resulting message tensors via Eqs. (\ref{Eq:MessageTensorSVD}), (\ref{Eq:GammaV}), and (\ref{Eq:LambdaV}), yielding site tensors $\{\Gamma_{v}\}$ and bond tensors $\{\Lambda_{e}\}$. \item Transform into the symmetric gauge by absorbing the square root bond tensors via Eq. (\ref{Eq:SymmetricTensorDefinition}), yielding a new set of site tensors $\{T_{v}\}$. \item Assign the message tensors to the bond matrices found from gauging i.e. $M_{e} = M_{\bar{e}} = \Lambda_{e}$. \end{itemize} \item Repeatedly perform iterations until the designated stopping criteria is reached, skipping the transformation into the symmetric gauge in the last iteration. \end{itemize} \end{framed}

 \end{appendices}